Table of content

 Continuous Glucose Monitoring (CGM) is merely an aid for people living with diabetes.
 Unlike traditional fingerstick tests, CGM systems provide real-time glucose readings 24/7 without needing you to prick your fingers.
 The Freestyle Libre 3 has made glucose monitoring easier than ever, and now many users want to extend its convenience to their smartwatches.
 If you’re using a Galaxy Watch 7, other Samsung watches, or a different smartwatch, you’ll be glad to know that the Freestyle Libre 3 smartwatch compatibility options are growing.
 By pairing your phone with your watch, you can view your glucose data, trend arrows, and alerts without constantly reaching for your phone.

 With the LibreLink app for Samsung latest watches, setting up the Libre 3 on Samsung Watch models has become more seamless, especially for devices running the latest OS 5.1 (based on Android 15).
 Whether you’re searching for a smartwatch compatible with Freestyle Libre 3, this blog of CGM monitors will help you in this regard.
 First of all, understand the basics of Libre 3 Sensor because we value our new users.
-Here is a quick look at the Libre 3 sensor, and then you will find its compatibility.

 What is the Freestyle Libre 3 Sensor?